| Ultimate Performance | Ultimate Performance

 It’s important for females to carry a little more fat, not only for a generally more pleasing aesthetic (subjective, obviously) but also to maintain optimal health.
 So, if you are concerned about your menstrual cycle or fertility, staying this lean may not be a great idea for long.

-When it comes to sub-10% body fat, for women this is very difficult indeed to attain for most, and 8-10% is considered essential for life.
+When it comes to sub-10% body fat, for women, this is very difficult indeed to attain for most, and 8-10% is considered essential for life.
 Those who can manage it will likely have hugely compromised health, immunity and fertility, and would not want to stay anywhere near this level of body fat for long, if at all.

 What 15% body fat looks like